josh-silvas/dmux/docs/index.md

 * [More Help](#more-help)

 ## Summary
-DMux is Nautobot specific CLI tool that allows you to interact with Nautobot via the command line.
+DMux is a CLI tool that allows you to interact with Nautobot, NetBox, and potentially any SoT via the command line.
-In addition to Nautobot interactions, DMux also provides a set of tools to help with day-to-day, including an underlying ssh library that allows you to interact with devices via the command line.
+In addition to SoT interactions, DMux also provides a set of tools to help with day-to-day, including an underlying ssh library that allows you to interact with devices via the command line.

 Contributions to DMux are extremely welcomed.
 To contribute, check out our